rabbitmq/omq/README.md

 * `--publishers 10 --publish-to '/queues/cq-{{ mod .id 2 }}'` declare 2 queues and start 5 publishers per queue
 * `--amqp-modify "x-timestamp={{ now }}"` sets the `x-timestamp` annotation to the current time

+### Detecting Unorderly Messages

+* `--detect-out-of-order-messages` can be used to detect messages that were consumed in a different order than they were published; this is detected by adding a publisher ID and a per-publisher sequence number to message annotations/headers/properties (based on the protocol) and then reporting (to the console and through Prometheus metrics) whenever a message is consumed with a sequence number lower than previously seen
+* `--detect-gaps-in-messages` relies on the same per-publisher sequence numbers, but reports situations where a message is consumed but its sequence ID is not the most recently seen ID + 1.

+It is important to remember that these features should be used in appropriate scenarios only - there are many legitimate reasons for missing/out-of-order messages to be detected, even though everything worked perfectly, for example:
+* message priorities (higher-priority messages overtake lower-priority ones)
+* multiple consumers (from each individual consumer's perspective, there will be gaps, since consumers compete for messages)
+* restarts, requeues, etc

 ### Metrics

 `omq` exposes Prometheus metrics on port 8080, or the next available port if 8080 is in use (so 8081, 8082, and so on).
 This makes it easy to run multiple